-Over the last 25 years Rebecca has been growing a globally housed collection of sculptures and drawings that sit as comfortably in private collections and gardens, as they do in public spaces.
-With a love of using lyrical symbolism, teamed with strong imagery, she uses sculpture to tell inspiring stories of strength through adversity which champion our innate need for freedom and ability to
+Over the last 20 years Rebecca has been growing a globally housed collection of sculptures and drawings that sit as comfortably in private collections and gardens, as they do in public spaces.
+With a love of using lyrical symbolism, teamed with strong imagery, she uses sculpture to tell inspiring stories of strength through adversity which champion our innate need for freedom.

 “Rebecca manages to make her sculptures come alive; they breathe feelings and emotion.
 Rebecca is able to do this because of her own deep commitment to fighting the many injustices which are the causes behind her pieces, and because she is brilliant at telling human stories through bronze."